hopeit-git/hopeit.engine/README.md

 > - *simple-example* *client-example* and *dataframes-example* applications and plugins integration tests

-# hopeit engine
+# hopeit.engine

-**"Microservices with Data Streams"**
+**Microservices with Data Streams**

-*hopeit.engine* is a library and runtime that allows development and deployment of event driven applications in Python.
+*hopeit.engine* is a library and runtime that allows development and deployment of event-driven applications in Python.
 It provides a way to create APIs, orchestrate workflows using data streams, test, deploy and scale services.
 It also provides a flexible way to design, understand, run and visualize your apps, events and data dependencies.

 ![Apps Visualizer](docs/source/readme/apps-visualizer.png)

-*Fast and Robust*: it relies on `pydantic 2.x` for dataclasses serialization and schemas, on `aiohttp` for web services and supports pluggable stream managers to connect to your preferred event queue like `Redis Streams`.
+**Fast and Robust**: it relies on `pydantic 2.x` for dataclasses serialization and schemas, on `aiohttp` for web services and supports pluggable stream managers to connect to your preferred event queue like `Redis Streams`.
 It is async by default and performance is comparable to REST frameworks like `FastAPI`.

-*Data Driven & ML applications*: it is particularly well suited to run data driven applications like machine learning training and serving thanks to the tight integration with `pandas` using the `hopeit.dataframes` plugin, allowing to serialize and transfer data via endpoints and streams.
+**Data-driven & AI Applications**: it is particularly well-suited to run data-driven applications like machine-learning training and serving thanks to the tight integration with `pandas` using the `hopeit.dataframes` plugin, allowing serialization and data transfer via endpoints and streams.

 ### Installation

-Typical installation to use `aiohttp` server and command line utilities.
+Typical installation to use `aiohttp` server and command-line utilities.
 ```
 pip install hopeit.engine[web,cli]
 ```